DerMakaber/pahoMQTT-for-Defold/README.md

 ### mqtt.client:destroy()

-When finished with a server connection, this statement cleans-up all resources allocated by the client.
+When finished with a broker connection, this statement cleans-up all resources allocated by the client.

 ### mqtt.client:publish(topic, payload)